-Charles L. Nevill (1855-1906) – Served as a lieutenant and captain in the Texas Rangers, during which, he arrested a wounded Sam Bass in 1878, broke up the Jesse Evans Gang, and captured the Potter Gang.
-He served as sheriff of Presidio County, Texas from 1885 to 1888.
+Charles L. Nevill (1855-1906) – Served as a lieutenant and captain in the Texas Rangers, during which he arrested a wounded Sam Bass in 1878, broke up the Jesse Evans Gang, and captured the Potter Gang.
+He served as Presidio County, Texas sheriff from 1885 to 1888.

 Jim Newman – Both a lawman and an outlaw, he consorted with John Wesley Hardin in the 1860s.